robksawyer/tailwindcss-font-sizes/README.md

 # Font Sizes for Tailwind CSS
-This plugin allows you to quickly generate font sizes in rems.
+This plugin allows you to quickly generate font sizes in ems.

 ## Requirements